A Tearful Farewell; Ahimelech Provisions David; David Feigns Madness

 A Tearful Farewell

 Accompanied by a page, Jonathan returns to the field where David lies hidden.
 He shoots three arrows as a signal to his friend and orders the page to retrieve them.
 After the boy is dismissed, David emerges from his rocky hiding place and embraces Jonathan.
 After swearing allegiance to Jonathan and his house, David takes his leave.
 (I Samuel 20: 35–43)

 Ahimelech Provisions David

 David makes his way to Nob and to the place of the priest Ahimelech.
 The priest is uneasy, observing that David travels alone and unarmed.
 David explains that he is on a secret mission for the king.
 Satisfied, the priest provisions David with the only food on hand—circular loaves of hallowed bread—and arms him with a familiar weapon, the mighty sword of Goliath.
 Doeg, Saul's chief herdsman, is witness to the event and will inform the king.
-(1 Kings 21:6–9)
+(I Samuel 21:6–9)

 David Feigns Madness

 Seeking refuge, David travels to the court of Achish, king of Gath.
 Soon, the famous warrior is recognized by the servants of Achish and brought before the king.
 Fearing the consequences of discovery, David pretends madness.
 He deliberately stumbles about, swinging an enormous club.
 The annoyed king turns to his advisors and demands that the lunatic be dismissed.
 (I Samuel 21:10–14)